mebobby2/SFML_Game_Development/README.md

 3. Make sure the C++ Compiler and Standard Library is set to C++11 with Clang and libc++
 4. Compile and run the skeleton template.

-## Upto Page 200 - The particle system is attached to a layer node directly under the scene graph's root
+## Upto Page 204 - The Eagle has rolled!

 #Done
 1. ResourceIdentifiers